AkramsBookshelf/GCT-Unity/UnityEssentials/Audio.md

+# 📜 Unity Audio
+> By: Akram Taghavi-Burris | © 2026

+Sound plays a critical role in creating immersive and believable game environments.
+While visuals establish the world, audio brings it to life, adding atmosphere, depth, emotion, and player feedback.
+From subtle ambient background noise to directional sound effects that respond to player movement, audio enhances realism and strengthens player engagement.

+Unity provides a flexible audio system that allows you to implement different types of sound depending on your project’s needs.

+## Supported Audio File Types in Unity
+Before adding sound to your project, it’s important to understand which audio file formats Unity supports.
+Unity can import several common audio file types, allowing flexibility depending on your project needs.

+### Commonly Used Formats

+-   **.WAV** : Uncompressed audio format.
+    -   High quality
+    -   Larger file size
+    -   Ideal for short, high-impact sound effects (like clicks, footsteps, or impacts).

+-   **.MP3** :  Compressed audio format.
+    -   Smaller file size
+    -   Slight quality loss due to compression
+    -   Good for longer background music or ambient loops to reduce file size.

+-   **.OGG (Ogg Vorbis)** :  Compressed format commonly used in games.
+    -   Better compression than MP3
+    -   Good balance between quality and file size
+    -   Often recommended for longer background music or ambient loops to reduce file size.

+-   **.AIFF** :  Uncompressed format similar to WAV.
+    -   High quality
+    -   Larger file size
+    -   More common on macOS systems

+Unity also allows you to adjust compression and import settings inside the **Inspector**, giving you additional control over performance and audio quality.

+---

 ## Audio Import Settings

 When you import an audio file into Unity, the **Audio Clip Import Settings** determine how that sound is stored in memory, compressed, and played at runtime.